min2ha/ukwa-site/content/target/59954/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: The EU is killing democracy.
-I'm afraid that 2018 will turn very ugly

 Comments on the rise of right-wing populism across the EU.
 Voters who feel betrayed by their politicians having sold out to Brussels are angry and are turning to far-right political groupings in despair.